Nylink

-Nylink announced in May, 2010, that the organization will phase out its operations over the next 12 months, with permanent closure planned for May 2011.
-Steep declines in Nylink's revenue as a result of fundamental changes in its business environment have seriously degraded Nylink's ability to remain fully self-supporting.
-Nylink staff will continue to serve members through the coming year.
+Nylink announced in May, 2010, that the organization would phase out its operations over the next 12 months, with permanent closure planned for May 2011.
+Though it was technically a part of the State University of New York System, Nylink was required to be self-sufficient on the fees paid by its members.
+Citing changes in its business environment as the reason it could no longer remain self-supporting, Nylink ceased operations in July 2011.